microsoft/azuredevopslabs/labs/azuredevops/load/readme.md

 - This lab requires Microsoft Excel.

+{% include note.html content= "Azure DevOps cloud-based load testing service feature is deprecated.
+And Visual Studio 2019 will be the last version of Visual Studio with the web performance and load test capability.
+For more information click [here](https://devblogs.microsoft.com/devops/cloud-based-load-testing-service-eol/) " %}
 <a name="Exercise1"></a>
 ## Exercise 1: Web Application Load and Performance Testing with Visual Studio 2017 ##